dlstreamer/edge-ai-extension/README.md

 ## Extension Configuration

 The Azure Video Analyzer (AVA) Server supports the extension_configuration field in the [MediaStreamDescriptor message](https://raw.githubusercontent.com/Azure/video-analyzer/main/contracts/grpc/extension.proto#L69).
 This field contains a JSON string that must match the extension configuration schema.
 See example below.
-Note that pipeline name and version fields are required but parameters and frame-destination are optional.
+Note that pipeline name and version fields are required but parameters, frame-destination and extensions are optional.
 ```
 {
     "pipeline": {
         "name": "object_detection",
         "version": "person_vehicle_bike_detection",
         "parameters": {},
-        "frame-destination": {}
+        "frame-destination": {},
+        "extensions":{}
     }
 }
 ```